Check out the cutest organic GOING GRAY t-shirts here!

 - Going Gray: A Transformation both Inside and Out Video

 - Going Gray: Real Life Inspiration

 Join The Gray Book

 Also!
-If you are in the middle of going gray, are thinking about going gray or are like #beentheredonethat – consider joining The Gray Book!
+If you are in the middle of going gray, are thinking about going gray or are like #beentheredonethat – consider joining The Gray Book Facebook group!
 A place to come for inspiration, insight, community, conversation and strength – all centered around going gray.
-There are two ways to get in on the action:

 One year of going gray pics